The Voice (American TV series) season 1: Week 2 (June 14 & 20)

 Similar to the past week, voting proceeded as before—following the episode's close and continuing until 10 AM EDT June 20, two artists each teams advanced by either public vote or coach itself.
 The second live shows featured Team Adam and Team CeeLo.

+The eliminated contestants from this week released a studio performance that's not performed in any episode.